 What a gorgeous city Seville is; we fell for it straight away.
-Visiting Seville with kids is a perfect family city break.
+Visiting Seville with kids is a perfect family city break, and I’ve compiled this post to help you plan your trip to Seville.
+So read on to find out about the best things to do in Seville with kids.

 The largest city in Andalusia in southern Spain, Seville has an absolutely stunning old town, which is full of a maze of tall, narrow and colourful streets to keep the scorching sun at bay.
 It’s got cultural wonders galore; from Moorish palaces, to Gothic cathedrals, and outlandish modern architecture.
 You can catch a flamenco show and sample the best of Spanish cuisine in the evenings.